KopfLab/2023_leavitt_et_al/README.md

 ## What can I do with this code? <a href="https://creativecommons.org/licenses/by/4.0/"><img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png" align = "right" width = "100"/></a>

 We hope that this code, or any part of it, might prove useful to other members of the scientific community interested in the subject matter.
 This repository is released under a [Creative Commons BY (CC-BY)](https://creativecommons.org/licenses/by/4.0/) license, which means all code can be shared and adapted for any purpose as long as appropriate credit is given.
 See [Attribution section](https://creativecommons.org/licenses/by/4.0/) for details.

-Most of the code is provided in [R Markdown](http://rmarkdown.rstudio.com/) (see below) with some parts available in [Matlab](https://www.mathworks.com/products/matlab.html).
+Most of the code is provided in [R Markdown](http://rmarkdown.rstudio.com/) (see below).

 ## What is R Markdown?